Ehmkayel/digital-notebook/readme.md

 ## Goals

- -Solidify my  JavaScript Fundamentals, Asynchronous Programming and Modern JavaScript: I aim to solidify my understanding of core JavaScript concepts to increase my JavaScript foundation.
+ - Solidify my  JavaScript Fundamentals, Asynchronous Programming and Modern JavaScript: I aim to solidify my understanding of core JavaScript concepts to increase my JavaScript foundation.

- -Increasing my Problem-Solving Skills: I'll sharpen my problem-solving skills by tackling coding challenges and algorithm problems and I will be doing that with [Hackerank](https://www.hackerrank.com/), focusing on writing clean, efficient, and bug-free code.
+ - Increasing my Problem-Solving Skills: I'll sharpen my problem-solving skills by tackling coding challenges and algorithm problems and I will be doing that with [Hackerank](https://www.hackerrank.com/), focusing on writing clean, efficient, and bug-free code.

- -JavaScript Frameworks: I will also learn some Javascript frameworks to understand their concepts and also to enhance my previous knowledge in React.js
+ - JavaScript Frameworks: I will also learn some Javascript frameworks to understand their concepts and also to enhance my previous knowledge in React.js

- -Building Projects: Throughout the challenge, I'll work on various projects, applying my knowledge to real-world scenarios and challenges.
+ - Building Projects: Throughout the challenge, I'll work on various projects, applying my knowledge to real-world scenarios and challenges.

 ## Daily Log